Sunday, September 01, 2024

 There is a plot similarity with Fly Me to the Moon, where a representative of the Nixon administration (Woody Harrelson) prepares a soundstage simulation of the Apollo Moon landing in case the real operation fails.

-Films are in dialogue with each other at festivals, and in Telluride, we see another live broadcast drama, September 5, about the 1972 Munich Olympics.
+Films are in dialogue with each other at festivals, and in Telluride we see another drama about a live broadcast, September 5, about the 1972 Munich Olympics.
 The ABC Sports Division was in charge of the first global live telecast of the Olympics - disrupted by the massacre of the Israeli team by the Palestinian terrorist organization Black September assisted by West-German Neo-Nazis.

 It takes a great cast to personify the fantastic team that revolutionized comedy - and Jason Reitman succeeds in recreating such an ensemble.
 When David Tenet is about to run his dread videotape, the whole team launches in a chorus of "I am Saturday" as in "I am Spartacus".
 The generation gap seems unbridgeable, and that is the most fundamental theme of the saga.
 "We are the first generation who grew up watching television" - and therefore there is a new metalevel in everything.